 COVID RELIEF INITIATIVE

 In response to the COVID pandemic the Rockhouse Foundation in March 2020 began weekly distributions of food staples to the most vulnerable families at our partner schools.
-The COVID Relief Food Distribution Program has delivered over 300 tons of food and helps to sustain over 1000 people weekly throughout the pandemic.
-The program began at four of our partner schools and an additional four schools were added in December 2020 when the TUI Cares Foundation joined us to support this important work.
+The COVID Relief Food Distribution Program has delivered over 200 tons of food and helps to sustain over 1000 people weekly throughout the pandemic.
+The program began at four of our partner schools and an additional four schools were added in December 2020 with these eight schools participating throughout 2021.

 THE SAVANNA-LA-MAR INCLUSIVE SCHOOL